-- The re-landscaping project must be inspected by District staff before the rebate credit is approved.
+- The re-landscaping project must be inspected by SqCWD staff before the rebate credit is approved.

-- The maximum turf replacement rebate for single-family residential customers is $1,000 per fiscal year (July 1 - June 30).
-Commercial/institutional and multifamily residential customers may receive a maximum rebate of $10,000 per fiscal year.
+- The maximum turf replacement rebate for single-family residential customers is $2,000 per fiscal year (July 1 - June 30).
+Multifamily residential and commercial/institutional customers can receive a maximum rebate amount of $10,000 per fiscal year.

-- The turf replacement rebate cannot be combined with the drip irrigation retrofit rebate.
+- The turf replacement rebate may not be combined with the drip irrigation retrofit rebate.